At last it’s spring. The days are slowly getting longer and the temperatures are gradually creeping up.

 As the weather warms and we come out of our winter hibernation it’s the perfect opportunity to take a look at your diet and lifestyle as it currently stands and maybe do a bit of a “spring clean” there as well.

 You may not want to do a “full on detox” and that’s fine.
 Detox programs take a bit of planning and commitment.
-However, there are bunch of simple things you can do to help your health.
+However, there are lots of simple things you can do to help your health.

 8 simple tips to give your body a “spring clean”